peterlefanulumsdaine/designwithfontforge.com/en-US/Installing_Fontforge.md

 title: Installing FontForge
 ---

-FontForge is libre software, so you can download, share and install copies without any restrictions on usage - both commercial or personal use is encouraged.
+FontForge is libre software, so you can download, share and install copies without any restrictions on usage &mdash; both commercial or personal use is encouraged.
 It is a community-maintained application, and anyone can contribute to the source code.

 FontForge is available in easy to install packages for Windows, Mac OS X and GNU/Linux operating systems.